 11. Meet the Macaque monkeys at the Monkey Beach

 Monkey Beach is a beach on Koh Phi Phi Don.
 You have to take a speed boat/ boat from Krabi that takes you there in two hrs.
 As the name suggests the beach is visited by Macaque monkeys who live in the adjoining forest area.
-Can you see the monkey in the picture above.
+Can you see the monkey in the picture?
 It’s almost camouflaged into the background.
 Beware of these monkeys though; they are aggressive and can attack and bite.
 So, even though they appear cute and you may be tempted to pet them, you shouldn’t.
 There’s a clear notice on the beach asking the visitors not to feed the monkeys.
 The reason being that if they get used to having food readily available, they’ll lose the ability to hunt for food in the wild.
 Also, beware of your belongings, especially if they contain food, I have seen a monkey open a bag and steal a bag of chips from it and later eat it.

 12. See the Viking Cave from afar

-The Viking Cave, named so because it has some of Viking boats on the wall, is a cave in the uninhabitaed Koh Phi Phi Leh.
+The Viking Cave, named so because it has some of Viking boats on the wall, is a cave in the uninhabited Koh Phi Phi Leh.
 The cave is also home to swallows that build their nests using their saliva.
 These nests are edible and are said to have medicinal properties according to Chinese medicine.
 Unfortunately, you will not be able to see the Viking paintings or the swallow nests as the cave is closed to tourists.
 So, all you can see is the cave opening from outside as shown in the picture.

 13. Enjoy the pristine beach of Maya Bay

 Maya Bay, of “The Beach” fame, was the reason many people flocked to Koh Phi Phi islands in the first place.
 Unfortunately, this resulted in irresponsible tourists leaving a lot of plastic bottles on the pristine beaches of Maya bay that has led to the destruction of coral life.
 So, to recover from the damage, the government of Thailand has indefinitely closed the Maya bay to tourists.
 So, just like the Viking cave, you will be able to see this beach from afar only.
-Hopefully, one day people will be able to feel the powder soft sand of the Maya bay again.

 14. Visit Bamboo Island